Correlative study of flavor anomalies and dark matter in the light of scalar leptoquark: Introduction

-The aim of this paper is to address flavor anomalies by realizing a new diagram for $b\to s$ transition via a scalar leptoquark and a weakly interacting massive particle (WIMP) dark matter.
-By extending SM gauge symmetry with an additional $U(1)$, we obtain new physics contribution in $B$-meson sector via $Z^\prime$.
-The new gauge parameters and the new Yukawa dictate the new physics contribution.
-Moreover, the scalar leptoquark and $Z^\prime$ can also mediate in DM annihilations to meet the dark matter budget of the Universe and also provide spin-dependent WIMP-nucleon cross section.
-In this work, we propose a new physics model based on a local $U(1)_{L_e-L_\mu}$ gauge extension of the SM to address the $b \to s \mu^+\mu^-$ anomaly.
+The objective of this paper is to address flavor anomalies by realizing the new contributions to $b\to s$ transition via penguin diagrams with scalar leptoquark and a weakly interacting massive particle (WIMP) dark matter flawing in the loop.
+It is well-known that the $U(1)_{L_\alpha - L_\beta}$, with ($\alpha, \beta= e,\mu,\tau$), gauge extension of the Standard Model is a very well motivated, simple and economical BSM framework, which is free from all the triangle anomalies.
+Motivated by the recent updated LHCb results on lepton flavor universality observables $R_{K^{(*)}}$ \cite{LHCb:2022qnv, LHCb:2022vje}, which are consistent with their corresponding Standard Model predictions, hinting towards the possibility of new contributions to both $b \to s \mu^+ \mu^-$ and $b \to s e^+ e^-$ channels, we propose a new physics model based on a local $U(1)_{L_e-L_\mu}$ gauge extension of the SM to address the observed anomalies associated with $b \to s \mu^+\mu^-$ transitions.
+By extending SM gauge symmetry with an additional $U(1)$, we obtain the new physics contribution in $B$-meson sector via $Z^\prime$ exchange, which are dictated by the new gauge parameters and the Yukawa couplings.
+Moreover, the scalar leptoquark and $Z^\prime$ can also be the portal for dark matter (DM) annihilations to meet the relic density of the Universe and also provide spin-dependent and spin-independent WIMP-nucleon cross section.
+Among the scalar leptoquarks, we also consider the $\tilde{R}_2$ representation, which provides appropriate couplings to the quark and leptons and can contribute to both flavor observables and dark matter phenomenology.
+In particular, collider searches place constraints on the mass of $\tilde{R}_2$ depending on the strength of its Yukawa couplings.
+Updated LHC searches for the scalar $\tilde{R}_2$ leptoquarks \cite{CMS:2023qdw} exclude masses below 1.22 TeV for the Yukawa couplings considered here.
+The $Z'$ boson parameter space is further constrained by ATLAS di-muon resonance searches \cite{ATLAS:2023vxg}.

-This paper is structured as follows: Section II introduces the model, detailing the particle content, relevant interaction Lagrangian terms, mixing matrices, and their diagonalization.
-Section III discusses the relic density of fermionic dark matter and the direct detection cross section.
-A brief discussion on light neutrino masses is presented in Section IV.
+This paper is structured as follows: Section II introduces the model, detailing the particle content, relevant interaction Lagrangian terms, scalar and fermion mass matrices, and their diagonalization.
+Section III discusses the relic density of fermionic dark matter and the direct detection cross section prospects.
 In Section V and VI, we constrain the new physics parameter space from the flavor sector and explore the implications of new physics on the decay channel $\Lambda_b \to \Lambda^* (1520) (\to pK) \ell \ell$, respectively.
 Finally, our conclusions are summarized in Section VII.

-\section{New model with leptoquarks}
+\section{New $U(1)_{L_e-L_\mu}$ model with leptoquarks}